Lora-net/lr1110_updater_tool/README.md

 # LR1110 Updater tool

+This project has moved to [LR11xx updater tool](https://github.com/Lora-net/SWTL001) project.

+The source code remains available but will not be maintained.

 ## Introduction

 This project gives an implementation example of the flash memory update mechanism available in the LR1110 radio.